spbsu-ml-community/commons/README.md

 ###About

-This library provides some common Java utilities (e.g. collection utils, functionial utils and so on).
+This library provides some common Java utilities (e.g. collection utils, functional utils and so on).
 It is used in [JMLL](https://github.com/spbsu-ml-community/jmll).

 ###Usage advices